BusAI-Self-Driving-Car/carnd-traffic-sign-classifier/writeup.md

     1) Techniques

-        * perpective (view-point)
-        * scale
+        * rotation
         * transplant
-        * rotation
+        * brightness

     2) Pipeline

+        I decided to generate additional data because this makes it unlikely to happen over-fitting.

+        To add more data to the the data set, I used the above techniques because the generated images can be distinguished and keep the key features.

     3) Conclusion

-        * The difference between the original data set and the augmented data set is the following ...
+        * The difference between the original data set and the augmented data set is that

-        * why you decided to generate additional data

-        * how you generated the data, and provide example images of the additional data.

-        * Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.
+            the augemented images are all transformed with the preprocessing techniques indtroduced in 1) and

+            the new dataset is way bigger than the original by transplanting, rotating and brightening the original images.

 ### Design and Test a Model Architecture